 One or more element names, separated by whitespace.
-If you also specify a < list-file > using the -l option, this < element-list > is silently ignored.
+If you also specify a list-file> using the -I option, this <element-list> is silently ignored.

--k <transaction-kind>
+-k <transaction-kinds>

-Display only the transactions of the specified kind.
-Valid values are: add, archive, chstream, co, compress, defcomp defunct, dispatch, keep, move, mkstream promote, purge, unarchive, undefunct incl, excl, incldo, and clear
+Display only the transactions of the specified kind(s).
+Valid values are:

+add, archive, chstream, co, defcomp, defunct, demote\from, demote\to, dispatch, eacl, keep, move, mkstream, promote, purge, unarchive, undefunct incl, excl, incldo, and clear